MirageNet/Mirage/doc/docs/general/getting-started.md

 Fix non-player prefabs such as enemies:
 -   Add the `NetworkIdentify` component
--   Add the correct component needed to sync movement as state above with player movement.
+-   Add the correct component needed to sync movement as the state above with player movement.
 -   Once all objects have a network identity.
-Find ClientObjectManager under the `NetworkManager` game object in scene and hit register prefabs.
+Find ClientObjectManager under the `NetworkManager` game object in the scene and hit register prefabs.
 -   Update scripts with game state and actions

 ## Spawners